GuillaumeJasmin/redux-crud-manager/docs/v1/actions.md

 * publish {func} - See [Events](docs/v1/events.md)

-* fetchedWithLinkedManagers {func} .
+* fetchedWithBindedManagers {func} .
 Make possible to fetch items of manager and hydrate items of linked manager.
-Example: `fetchedWithLinkedManagers(items, config)`
+Example: `fetchedWithBindedManagers(items, config)`

 * config {object} - all config of manager